 - Does not need gasoline or oil changes

-- Save up to $1,000 a year on fuel and maintenance costs
+- Save money on fuel and maintenance costs

 Plug-in hybrid vehicles

 - Run on both a battery and gasoline

 Find an electric vehicle that is right for you.
 Visit PlugStar by Plug In America to find a car that fits your lifestyle.

 Myth busted: There are many financial incentives, including federal and state tax credits, lowering the up-front costs to purchase an electric vehicle.
 The Department of Energy keeps an up to date database of state and federal tax credits and other incentives to help you figure out if purchasing an EV is feasible for you.